vipul0127/library_management/README.md

 # 📚 Library Management System

 ## ✨ Overview
-This application implements a Library Management System for IIITD using Object-Oriented Programming (OOP) principles.
+This application implements a Library Management System  using Object-Oriented Programming (OOP) principles.
 It provides functionalities for both librarians and members to manage and interact with the library system effectively.

 ## ⚖️ Features
 - **📖 Librarian functionalities**: